naofumi/first_try/README.md

 Each page will pull in the micro-frontends that it needs.

 In addition to the vanilla JavaScript version of the root application, we also have a React version ("root-react").
-The React version makes it easier to do a "multi-page" SPA, and so we will move towards this and remove the vanilla JavaScript version in the future.

 ### Root-React: Container app in React